This program is available at the Online location.

 Embedded Certificates This degree program contains one or more embedded certificates which will automatically be awarded if the certificate requirements are met unless the student contacts Records and Registration and indicates he/she does not wish to have the certificate credential awarded.

-*Must be a global awareness (GA) course and may come from social/behavioral sciences or arts/humanities courses identified in the Catalog as General Education for technical programs.
+**Must be a global awareness (GA) course and may come from arts/humanities courses identified in the Catalog.

-** Technical electives must total 2 or more semester hours.
-They may come from any combination of courses not already prescribed that use the following course codes: HRM, INS, LSC, MGT, MKT, ACC, CSD, CSE, ITS (except ITS 0800, ITS 0810), NTK, OAD, and RES.
+****Technical electives must total two (2) semester hours.
+They may come from any combination of courses not already prescribed that use the following course codes: HRM, INS, LSC, MGT, MKT, ACC, CSD, CSE, EBE (except EBE 1100), ITS (except ITS 0700, ITS 0710), NTK, OAD, and RES.

 The program schedule that follows is designed for full-time students who have completed all prerequisites and who have no college preparatory recommendations.
 Many individuals, especially part-time students and those taking college preparatory courses, will require additional semesters of study.
 Students should consult their academic advisors for help in planning their schedules.